smileservices/dev_blogpposts/DJANGO/images.md

+Title: Handling Images with Django and nginx in production
+Category: Django
+Tags: django, images, production-ready, versatileimagefield, thumbnails
+Slug: django-handling-images-in-production
+Summary: How to handle images in production with django and nginx is not difficult but the documentation on this subject is lacking.
+This is an article meant to address this issue by providing clear instructions and working examples on how to set up a production ready image handling with django and versatileimagefield.
+We cover which library is best to use for handling images and how to use it for creating thumbnails and serve them.
+Date: 2020-09-22 10:00
+Modified: 2020-09-22 19:30

 # Handling Models with images or galleries

-## Why is this always an issue?
 Everytime I have to implement adding images to a project I feel a "oh boy, here we go again" type of feeling.
 I've done it multiple times but each time I have to go through the process of searching through the django packages for something that can fulfill my requirements and then fiddling with storage/triggers for delete and templates.
-Why is this not a simple process?
+While the process is simple, the docs don't have fully working production grade examples.
+This is what this article is trying to do.

+This is an article meant to address this issue by providing clear instructions and working examples on how to set up a production ready image handling with django and versatileimagefield.
+We cover which library is best to use for handling images and how to use it for creating thumbnails and serve them.
+We also set up a production ready working example along with nginx configuration.

 ## Libraries:
 - sorl-thumbnail.readthedocs.io